 As I mentioned above, it’s very common to embellish the D chord by adding the pinky or removing the 2nd finger (making the Dsus4 and Dsus2, respectively).
 For example, here’s a little snippet from “Stairway to Heaven” that shows this:

 Well that about wraps it up for the D chord.
 As you might already know, there are plenty of other ways to play a D chord on the guitar, in different locations on the neck.
 But this is the basic open chord that you want to learn first so you can whip it out around the campfire and strum along with any song under the sun.
 Well…you’ll need to learn some other chords too, but this is an important one to have in your arsenal early on.
-Good luck and save a toasted marshmallow for me.
+Good luck and keep practicing.